Burger Quiz

-Burger Quiz is a French humorous game show created by Alain Chabat and Kader Aoun, first broadcast on Canal + from August 27, 2001, to July 5, 2002, before being replayed on Comédie!
+Burger Quiz is a French humorous game show created by Alain Chabat and Kader Aoun, first broadcast on Canal + from 27 August 2001 to 5 July 2002, before being replayed on Comédie!
 Channel from 2006.

-A new version of the show has started on April 25, 2018, on the French channel TMC.
+A new version of the show has started on 25 April 2018, on the French channel TMC.

-On April 26th, 2018, it has officially become the most watched entertainment show in the history of French digital TV with 2.3 million of viewers.
+On 26 April 2018, it has officially become the most watched entertainment show in the history of French digital TV with 2.3 million of viewers.

 The first version of the show was first produced by Chez Wam, the production company of Alain Chabat, then by R&G productions.
 Almost always hosted by Alain Chabat the show also involved several other French personalities as host (Kad and Olivier, Marina Foïs, Gerard Darmon...).

 The TV show also involved a voice over, made by French comedian Bruno Salomone since the beginning.

 The concept of the TV show is based on a series of more or less serious questions.
-Two teams, the ketchup and the mustard, fight to reach 25 points first.
+Two teams, the ketchup and the mayo (mayonnaise), fight to reach 25 points first.
 Both teams are composed of two celebrities and one anonymous candidate.
 The winning team can access to the final test "Le burger de la mort" (the death burger) which consists of ten questions asked one after the other to the candidate which then need to answer them in the right order.

 Background

 Created in 2001 by Alain Chabat and Kader Aoun, the TV show had for mission to replace one of the biggest success of Canal + at that time, another French TV show called “Nulle part ailleurs”.
-Popular during its first season that aired between August 27 a July 5, 2001, the show was a reference in what was called in France “l’esprit Canal”, in reference to the new concepts and the new form of humour that the French Channel Canal + created.
+Popular during its first season that aired between 27 August 2001 to 5 July 2002, the show was a reference in what was called in France “l’esprit Canal”, in reference to the new concepts and the new form of humour that the French Channel Canal + created.
 Even though the show was a success, the original show only got one season.

 From 2006, another French TV channel, Comédie +, decided to broadcast on replay every episode from that first season, contributing to the success of the show.

 In 2018, Alain Chabat has decided to do a reboot of the show.
 After several refusals, notably by Canal+, the first episode of the second season was broadcast on April 25, on the French channel TMC which belongs to the TF1 group.

 The two versions of the show have the same director, Jérôme Revon, who also owns R&G production, the new production company for the TV show.

 The show has now 4 seasons and is still on air.